Sister Lúcia: Letters

-Death
+Illness and death

 Sister Lúcia had been blind and deaf and ailing for some years prior to her death.
-She died at the Carmelite convent of Santa Teresa in Coimbra, where she had lived since 1948.
+She died on 13 February 2005, at the Carmelite convent of Santa Teresa in Coimbra, where she had lived since 1948.

-In Portugal, 15 February 2005 was declared a day of national mourning; even campaigning for the national parliamentary election scheduled for Sunday, 20 February, was interrupted.
-Sister Lúcia was a registered voter (as are all Portuguese citizens), and her polling place visits were covered by the Portuguese press.

-Canonization process
+Beatification process

 On 13 February 2008 (the third anniversary of her death), Pope Benedict XVI announced that in the case of Sister Lúcia he would waive the five-year waiting period established by canon law before opening a cause for beatification.
-On 13 February 2017, Sister Lúcia was accorded the title Servant of God, as the first major step toward her canonization.
+On 13 February 2017, Sister Lúcia was accorded the title Servant of God, the first major step toward her beatification.
+In October 2022, the “Positio on the Life, Virtues and Reputation for Holiness of Sister Lucia de Jesus dos Santos” was presented at the Vatican for the Congregation of the Causes of Saints to examine, to see whether she lived a life of 'heroic virtue'.
+She was declared venerable by Pope Francis on June 22, 2023.

 In popular culture

 Lúcia is played by Susan Whitney in the 1952 film The Miracle of Our Lady of Fatima.

 Felipa Fernandes played her in The 13th Day, a straight-to-video feature film produced by Natasha Howes and directed by Dominic and Ian Higgins.

 In the 2020 film Fatima, Lúcia is played by Stephanie Gil as the young seer and by Sônia Braga as an adult.